Definition of Electrolysis

 All hairs go through a growth and replacement cycle and, with successive treatments, the hairs will be treated as they emerge during the cycle.
-Hair on various parts of the body has different growth cycles.
+The hair on various parts of the body has different growth cycles.

 How Many Electrolysis Treatments Will I Need?

-Many factors influence hair growth, so you will need to return for several electrolysis visits.
+There are many different factors that directly influence hair growth, so you will need to return for several electrolysis visits.
 The total number of sessions needed to remove hair permanently from a particular area will vary from person to person.
 A customized treatment schedule will be discussed at the time of your consultation.
-But the unwanted hair will be gone forever once the series of treatments is complete.
-Typically, each treatment may last between 10 minutes to an hour or more.
+Typically, each treatment may last from 10 minutes to an hour.